stillonearth/autonomous-flight-airrsim/ekf-drone/README.md

 ## Acknowledgements

 This filter was implemented by Udacity as part of Flying Car Course.
 The code was modified to be used as a library.
+Original code can be found [here](https://github.com/udacity/FCND-Estimation-CPP).